Spring 2023 Competition Results

 - Senior Division: ages 16-18

-- Previous First Prize Winners are not eligible to enter the same division in subsequent years, with the exception of pianists in their senior year of high school who wish to compete in the Senior Division for college piano scholarship consideration and who intend to apply for college piano major studies at CSU Stanislaus.
+- Previous First Prize Winners are not eligible to enter the same division in subsequent years, with the exception of pianists in their senior year of high school who wish to compete in the Senior Division for college piano scholarship consideration and who intend to apply for college piano major studies at Stanislaus State.

 2. Competition Repertoire and Guidelines